Please find the 2014 Youth Council Application in the Youth Council Downloads section at the bottom of this page.

 Advisors are Debbie Littlefield, Parks & Recreation Supervisor; Taylor Morris, Parks & Recreation Program Specialist and Ron Ferrell, CID, Concord Police.

 Union Street Live!, third Thursday May-Sept., Downtown Concord

-Esther's Heart's Backpacks
+Esther's Heart's Backpacks for Hope

 Community Free Clinic, third Tuesday, continual through out the school year

 Alexas Gorbey & Tre' Williams, co-chairs.

 Camp Ready Kids, July 17 & 18, Fire Station #8, July 24 & 25, Harris Road Middle School

 Camp Ready Kids is a fun and rewarding project that allows Youth Council members to interact with children in a safe environment.
 The camp is run by American Red Cross and teaches safety and disaster preparedness to elementary aged children.
 Our task was to entertain those attending for a half hour during their lunch break, to get their energy out.
 We played water games both days at both camps.

 5 Youth Council volunteers manned the arts & crafts table where the children made sand bracelets and colored magnets.
 Children also were able to be creative by squiring liquid chalk on the street.
 Everything went well and the children looked like they were having a blast.

 Kyungmun Baek, chair.